ulusoyahmet/hardware-scraper-api/README.md

 # Hardware Scraper API

-A web scraping API built with ASP.NET Core 8.0 that follows N-tier architecture, Repository pattern, and Unit of Work pattern.
+A web scraping API built with ASP.NET Core 8.0 that follows Onion architecture, Repository pattern, and Unit of Work pattern.

 ## Project Structure